 Request an information pack to find out more about the types of fostering you could undertake in your Local Authority.

 As a foster carer, you can decide the type of fostering you’d like to do, or be open-minded.
 Where they have the space to do so, many of our carers do a combination of a few types.
 You can also let us know your preferences in terms of the age range of children you’d like to care for, for example teenagers or babies and pre-school aged children.
+This is often influenced by your skills, family make up and other circumstances.

 This is caring for children at short notice, often following a phone call at weekends or during the evening.
 This is usually for up to around 6 days, whilst longer-term plans are made.